About EduTrust AI

 Photo: AI generated in Adobe Firefly

-Thus, through an interdisciplinary collaboration between the Centre for the Science of Learning & Technology (SLATE), and the Faculty of Law at the University of Bergen, EduTrust AI contributes scientific value.
-The project does this by creating new knowledge, methods, guidelines (educational, technological, and regulatory) and tools, and gives input to a practicable framework related to the challenging questions around the use of student data and AI systems in education.
+EduTrust AI is an interdisciplinary collaboration between the Centre for the Science of Learning & Technology (SLATE), and the Faculty of Law at the University of Bergen.
+EduTrust AI contributes scientific value by creating new knowledge, methods, guidelines (educational, technological, and regulatory) and tools, and gives input to a practicable framework related to the challenging questions around the use of student data and AI systems in education.
 This is relevant for the fields of law, information and computer science, learning sciences, and the social sciences.

-The EduTrust AI project is a part of TAIS (Trustwothy AI Synergy), funded by the Trond Mohn Foundation (TMS).
+EduTrust AI is one of the three projects included in Trustwothy AI Synergy (TAIS), funded by the Trond Mohn Research Foundation (TMS).